LucasQuinalia/LucasQuinalia/README.md

-# 👋 Hello!
+## 👋 Hello!
 Welcome to my Github profile.

-## 👤 About me:
+### 👤 About me:
-- My name is Lucas;
+- My name is Lucas
-- I'm a university student of Systems Analysis and Development (last semester);
+- I'm a university student of Systems Analysis and Development (last semester)
-- Looking forward to working on native Android app development.
+- Looking forward to working on native Android app development

 <div>
 <a href="https://github.com/LucasQuinalia">